Every business can (and should) be doing its bit for the planet.

 Did you know that 300 billion emails are sent every day?

-There’s a good chance your business makes up part of this stat, especially if you do any kind of email marketing.
 While there’s no need to actually give up email marketing, switching to a sustainable email marketing provider such as EcoSend can lower the carbon footprint of your emails.

-#2 - Reduce Emissions From Hosting Or Attending Events
+#2 - Reduce Event Emissions & Waste

 Events went away for a little while but now they are back.
-The problem with that is so too are the carbon emissions generated from event-related travel, venue infrastructure, logistics, catering, printed materials, promotional materials and the event equipment.
+The problem with that is so too are the carbon emissions generated from event-related travel, venue infrastructure, logistics, catering, printed materials, promotional materials and event equipment.

 So how big is the problem?
 Research by MeetGreen found that the average event attendee creates around 176.67 KG of CO2.